ihmeuw/vivarium_research/docs/source/models/risk_exposures/child_growth_failure/wasting_state_exposure/index.rst

    * - r2
      - 1 - e^(-(1-sam_tx_coverage*sam_tx_efficacy)*(1/time_to_sam_ux_recovery))
      - Daily probability of remission into cat 2 from cat 1 (untreated)
-     - Nicole's calculations; also referred to as r2ux (get lit source!)
+     - Nicole's calculations; also referred to as r2ux
    * - r3
      - 1 - e^(-(mam_tx_coverage*mam_tx_efficacy * 1/time_to_mam_tx_recovery + (1-mam_tx_coverage*mam_tx_efficacy)*(1/time_to_mam_ux_recovery)))
-     - Daily probability of remission from cat 2 into cat 3 (treated or untreated)
+     - Daily probability of remission from cat 2 into cat 3 (average of treated and untreated combined)
-     - Nicole's calculations (get lit source!)
+     - Nicole's calculations
    * - r4
      - 1 - e^{-rate}.
 6-12 months: rate = 0.006140 (SD: 0.003015).
 1-4 years: rate = 0.005043  (SD: 0.002428).
 For each rate parameter, use truncated normal distribution of uncertainty with lower bound equal to zero and upper bound equal to 25 standard deviations above the mean (25 standard deviations above the mean was determined to be the upper limit of the python distribution function)
      - Daily probability of remission from cat 3 into cat 4